Subpoena duces tecum: Privileged documents

-Subpoena of welfare documents
+Welfare documents

 Statutes governing the disclosure of information contained in welfare records exist in many jurisdictions.
 The rationale for the existence of these regulations is to encourage full and frank disclosure by the welfare recipient of his situation and the protection of the recipient from the embarrassment likely to result from the disclosure of information contained in such records.
 In some states, records can be disclosed at the discretion of the state director of welfare.
 In general, welfare records are not public records, and should not be considered to be such.
 Disclosure of information is usually limited to purposes directly connected with the administration of welfare benefits.
 The investigation of costs of welfare programs have been held to be sufficiently related to the matters in question to justify disclosure.
 Statutes designed to limit welfare record availability are generally held by the courts to be not immune from the power of subpoena duces tecum.

 Certain state laws limit the availability of information that can be obtained from the subpoena of such documents.
 These are always subject to a court challenge, on a case-by-case basis.
 Welfare recipients are generally allowed access to their files, by subpoena duces tecum.
 Death of a welfare recipient is considered in some states to be sufficient reason to remove the reason for confidentiality.
 Some states have passed so-called "Right to Know" statutes, which would make welfare recipients and the information available to the public.
 These, along with common law, and state and federal constitutions guaranteeing freedom of the press do not give newspapers (or other news media) the right to access the names of persons on welfare, or the amounts they receive.